doublejman76/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C3_Ruby-part-2.md

 1. Create an array with numbers 1 through 10
 2. Print out the first element of the array, the last element and its length.
 3. Use `unshift` to add a number to the front of the array.
 Use `<<` to push a number to the end of the array.
-4. Use an iterator to print out each element of the array.
+4. Use a loop to print out each element of the array.
 5. While iterating, multiply each number by 2.
-6. In another code block, use the `select` method to only print odd numbers
+6. If the result of the multiplication is an even number, print the result follow by ` is a even number`.
+7. If the result of the multiplication is an odd number, print the result follow by ` is a odd number`.
+8. Repeat lines 4-7 except, instead of a loop, use the built-in array method `select`.

 **Exercise 2.3: More built in array methods** <br>
 Create a Ruby file called exercise-2.3.rb.